PdxCodeGuild/advjs-curriculum/week-1/koans.md

 ### Your task

-Rewrite all your code in AboutApplyingWhatWeHaveLearnt.js to use javascript's native functions instead of unerscore functions.
+Rewrite all your code in AboutApplyingWhatWeHaveLearnt.js to use javascript's native functions instead of underscore functions.

 Take a look at the [Array docs on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#) to see what methods are available.